BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Course Description:

-A.The theoretical clinical skills that students must acquire in order to succeed in the course.
+A. The lectures & tutorial content and the relevant clinical insights that the students must learn in order to succeed in the course.

-B.The practical and clinical skills that students must acquire in order to considered successful.
+B. The practical and clinical skills that students must acquire in order to be successful.

-A. Lecture content and relevant clinical insights
+A1.
+Lectures content and relevant clinical insights

-• the double helix model and types of DNA double helix
+• The double helix model and types of DNA double helix

 • The properties of DNA in solution